Tax Challenges Arising from Digitalisation – Report on Pillar One Blueprint

 It reflects the Inclusive Framework’s views on key policy features, principles and

 parameters, and identifies remaining political and technical issues where differences

 of views remain to be bridged, and next steps.

 As part of the ongoing work to develop a solution to the tax challenges of the digitalisation of the economy, the OECD/G20 Inclusive Framework on BEPS is seeking public comments the Reports on the Pillar One and Pillar Two Blueprints.
-The public consultation meetings on the Blueprints will be held in mid-January 2021 (virtually).
+The public consultation meetings on the Blueprints will be held on 14-15 January 2021 (virtually).